azuredevcollege/trainingdays/day6/challenges/challenge3.md

 You couldn't neither resolve its name nor access to this container by its ip address.
 Containers that are running on the different networks can't communicate with each other without exposed ports.
 Only the containers that are running on the same network can communicate each other and if they are running on the same user-defined bridge network they can resolve each other's name too.
 Close the connection by typing exit and delete two other containers to by typing ```docker container rm -f web database```

-As the last part of this exercise, let's create a second bridge network but this time we're gonna spesify the subnet and ip ranges.
+As the last part of this exercise, let's create a second bridge network but this time we're gonna specify the subnet and ip ranges.

 Type:
 ```shell